JGCRI/CEDS/README.md

 The Community Emissions Data System (CEDS) produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 The system is written in R and uses open-source data (with the exception of the IEA energy statistics which must be purchased from IEA).
 CEDS is publicly available through an [Open Source License](#license-section).

 ***
-**Pre-release Version:** July 17, 2019.
+**Pre-release Version:** August 25, 2019.
 The current code and data in the repository is a pre-release version.
 Please feel free to explore, comment on this version and send us any questions.
-Note that we will be pushing several updates to the system over the few weeks leading up to the first public release.
-These will include updates to:
+Note that we will be pushing several updates to the system leading up to the first public release.

-* SO2, CO2, and CH4 emissions will be updated to better match the results from CMIP6 data release from Hoesly et al. (2018a).
-There will likely be some changes to other emission species as well.
-* Updates to waste burning emissions.
+* Additional fixes to improve consistency of historical calcuations and user options
-* Several other updates to code and data files, including resolution of some current [open Issues](https://github.com/JGCRI/CEDS/issues).
+* Resolution of some current [open Issues](https://github.com/JGCRI/CEDS/issues).
 * User guide additions.
 * Description and graphs of emission differences with the CMIP6 data release

-See [release notes](https://github.com/JGCRI/CEDS/wiki/Release-Notes) for change notes.
+See [release notes](https://github.com/JGCRI/CEDS/wiki/Release-Notes) for a summary of changes.

 ***